 Logging meant prosperity and success to the struggling Irish.
 In Londonderry they saw big timber-ships from Maine and New Brunswick laden with masts, spars and hewn logs of a size unknown in Ireland.
 They were evidence of the vast wealth overseas and stirred the imaginations of the people yearning to escape their trying conditions.

-In New Brunswick, Isaac Stephenson, Sr., managed the estates of the loyalists who fled the United States after the Revolutionary War.
+In New Brunswick, Isaac Stephenson, Sr., managed the estates of the Loyalists who fled the United States after the Revolutionary War.
 Eventually he bought a farm.
 In the winter he logged.
 His wife died when Isaac was eight years old.

-In the late summer of 1840, when he was barely 11, he began his lumbering career.
+In the late summer of 1840, barely 11, he began his lumbering career.
 His father managed a camp of about 15 men, and Isaac came along as cook.
 Though he wasn’t skilled, he managed well enough, as all they had to eat was pork, beans, bread, molasses, tea and dried apples.

 It was an unusually hard winter, with seven feet of snow and an invasion of wolves.
 All winter long the men felled the trees, hewed them into ton timber and piled them on rollways on the banks of the river.
 From there they were floated down the St. John River to be shipped overseas for masts and spars.